vinctustech/oql/src/main/paradox/api.md

 ### `showQuery()`

 Causes the generated SQL for the very next query or mutation that is executed to be output.
-See
+See [define()](#define-name-definition-parameters-) for an example.

 The `QueryBuilder` Class
 ------------------------